 - 3 tbsp All-Purpose Flour, sifted

-- Using a medium-size sauce pan over medium-high heat, bring the blueberries, cornstarch, lemon juice, vanilla extract, and granulated sugar to a boil, stirring consistently.
+- Using a medium-size sauce pan over medium-high heat, bring the fresh blueberries, cornstarch, lemon juice, vanilla extract, and granulated sugar to a boil, stirring constantly.

-- While you continue to stir the mixture, reduce the heat and simmer for 10-15 minutes.
+- As you continue to stir, reduce the heat and simmer for 10-15 minutes.
 The blueberries will break down into juices as the rest of the mixture thickens.

-- Spray the bottom and sides of an 8 inch square pan with a flour-based baking spray, then (optional) place a sheet of parchment paper cut down to fit.
-Spray the sides and bottom of the parchment paper with the baking spray.
+- Spray the bottom and sides of an 8-inch square baking pan with a flour-based baking spray, then (optional) place a parchment paper sleeve into the pan, creasing the 2 sides at the edge so the paper doesn't fall into the batter as it bakes.
+Lightly spray the parchment paper with the baking spray.
 Set aside.

 - Adjust the oven rack to the 2nd level mark (just above center) and preheat the oven to 325ºF.

-- Spoon the graham cracker crust mixture into the prepared 8 inch square pan, pressing down to level the crust using the bottom of a drinking glass or measuring cup.
+- Spoon the graham cracker crust mixture into the prepared baking pan, pressing down to level the crust using the bottom of a drinking glass or measuring cup.

-- Using a hand mixer or stand mixer fitted with a paddle attachment, beat the room temperature cream cheese for 4-5 minutes on medium-high speed until it's smooth and creamy in texture.
-Scrape down the sides with a spatula and beat the cream cheese a little more.
+- Using a hand mixer or stand mixer fitted with a paddle attachment, beat the room temperature cream cheese on medium-high speed until it's smooth, creamy, and light in texture (4-5 minutes).
+Scrape down the sides of the bowl with a spatula as needed.

-- Pour the cream cheese filling over top of the slightly cooled graham cracker crust, then level and smooth with a spatula.
+- Pour the cream cheese filling over top of the slightly cooled graham cracker crust.
+If needed, level and smooth with a spatula.

-- Spoon the cooled, thickened blueberry swirl sauce over top of different areas of the cream cheese filling.
-Then, with a toothpick or butter knife, swirl around to create a marbled look.
+- Spoon the cooled, thickened blueberry sauce over top of different areas of the cheesecake filling.
+Then, with a knife or toothpick, swirl the sauce around to create a marbled effect.

 - Remove from the oven and allow the cheesecake bars to cool completely before moving them to the refrigerator to chill and set for a minimum of 2 hours or—the best option—overnight.